beyonddream/beyonddream.github.io/posts/post-1.md

 ---
-title: Problem Solving in the Era of Pre and Post-LLM Coding Agents - A Case Study
+title: Problem Solving in the Era of Pre and Post-LLM Coding Agents - a case study
 date: 2025-05-30
 ---